How to Choose and Use a Random Orbital Sander

 Step 8: Sand with the grain on the final grit, only

-Random orbital sanders, by definition, sand in random direction.
+Random orbital sanders sand in random direction by definition.
 That’s their gift.
 But on the final 180-grit pass on visible furniture surfaces, do a final pass moving the sander only along the grain direction.
 It removes the last cross-grain micro-scratches and the difference under stain is visible.
-On floors and decks where you’re going to coat with poly, this matters less — but for a dining table, it’s the difference between “decent DIY” and “looks bought”.
+On floors and decks where you’re going to coat with poly or oil, this matters less — but for a dining table it’s the difference between “decent DIY” and “looks bought”.

 Step 9: Vacuum and tack between grits, always